Cycling Cotswolds and Severn Vale

 Any Start Date February to November

 A four centre self-guided cycle tour from Morton-in-Marsh to Worcester in England.
-7 nights’ bed and breakfast en-suite (wherever possible) guesthouse accommodation, 6 days bike touring with hire of a 21 speed all-terrain bike.
+7 nights’ bed and breakfast en-suite (wherever possible) guesthouse accommodation, hire of a hybrid touring will be extra.
 Includes return rail fare from Worcester to Morton-in-Marsh, luggage transfers, route guides and maps.

 Starting from the pretty little market town of Moreton in Marsh, you are already in the heart of the Cotswolds.
 The first day cycling is at an easy pace over the rolling hills through the beautiful countryside leading to the ancient town of Winchcombe, where you stay for 3 nights.
 There are a number of circular rides to choose from varying in distance and difficulty.
 Leaving Winchcombe there are once again a choice of routes through the Severn Vale to Tewkesbury where you stay for 2 nights.
 The final day is a cycle ride to the cathedral city of Worcester where you spend your final night.
 The following day you catch a train back to Moreton-in-Marsh to return your bikes and continue on your journey.